-This topic contains 1 reply, has 2 voices, and was last updated by Bill 5 years, 3 months ago.
+- This topic has 1 reply, 2 voices, and was last updated 6 years, 5 months ago by Bill.

 I have received a slew of emails and direct messages on Twitter over the last week or two regarding the current downturn and whether it will impact my investing strategy, so I thought it was worth sharing my views and soliciting yours.

 Based on all of the indicators which I follow, I am very comfortable that the economic recovery is continuing.
 In the business cycle strategy, you only change investments when you believe the economy is entering a new phase and ignore the blips and aberrations along the way.
 The only exception to that rule is if a major external event which has the potential to cause long-term disruptions to the markets exists (such as the 2011 European sovereign debt crisis).